-We should point out that the generator in our approach is essentially different from the generators using in existing methods like GANimation [24] and Self-regularization [25].
-GANimation [24] and Self-regularization [25] used a twopath network structure, with one path for mask prediction, and the other path to perform the transformation between two domains.
+We should point out that the generator of OA-GAN is essentially different from the generators using in existing methods like GANimation [22] and Self-regularization [23].
+GANimation [22] and Self-regularization [23] used a two-path network structure, with one path for mask prediction, and the other path to perform the transformation between two domains.
 However, the predicted mask is mainly used as a post-processing manner (see Figure 4 (a)).
-Compared with the two-path generator, the generator of our OA-GAN, particularly the face completion module, can leverage the contextual information from the occlusion-aware module (see Figure 4 (b)) to achieve better face completion results.
-Specifically, the first stage of the generator (occlusion prediction) will be optimized based on no only the final supervision signal but also the state of the second stage of the generator (face completion).
-Therefore, the two stages can adapt to each other smoothly.
-The output of the occlusion-aware module consists of a predicted occlusion mask and an intermediate face feature map.
-The output by this module is then used as the input of the face completion module, which leads to better non-occluded face image generation results compared to existing methods.
+Compared with the two-path generator, the generator of our OA-GAN can leverage the contextual information from the occlusion-aware module (see Figure 4 (b)) to achieve better face completion results.